fujifilmfan/leapfrogdown/README.md

 leapfrogdown
 =============

-A VBA script for Excel that allows an arbitrary number of rows to be shifted downward to the next available blank row while 'leap frogging' over 'fixed' content.
+A VBA script for Excel that allows an arbitrary number of rows to be shifted downward to the next available blank row while 'leap frogging' over fixed content.

 MOTIVATION
 I use Excel workbooks to create a schedule of my daily lesson plans for the whole year.
 One column of the schedule contains dates.
 Other columns include things like warm-up activities, lesson content, homework, etc.  If I get ahead or behind by a period, I want to be able to shift future lessons up or down accordingly.
 Each week is in a block, so simply inserting or deleting a row does not work.
 In addtion, some items on the schedule (such as holidays, teacher in-service days, etc.) must remain fixed.
 Copying and pasting dozens of periods at a time is tedious, and maintaining the variety of border formats and conditional formatting in the spreadsheet complicates things further.